 Previously we've had homemade baby food broccoli, zucchini, squash, black beans and yogurt, as well as my homemade baby food peas, green beans, applesauce, butternut squash and oatmeal and my homemade baby food quinoa, peaches, avocado, pumpkin and cottage cheese.
 Homemade baby food barley, asparagus, edamame, blueberries and mango was the final of the first five.

-Here’s the menu for today: Apricots, prunes, egg yolks, chick peas and blackberries.
+Here is the menu for today: Homemade baby food apricots, prunes, egg yolks, chickpeas and blackberries.
 And it's oh so easy!

 First up, soak your apricots (if using dried) and prunes.

 Baby food apricot puree: To be honest, this one stumped me.
 I had never bought a fresh apricot when I decided I wanted to feed this food to M. I had used plenty of dried apricots, but I was a bit at a loss with the fresh kind.